-Well this is it.
-If your were a big fan of Michael Jackson and wanted to see badly how his comeback live performance would have been well here it is.
+Well this is it and if your were a big fan of Michael Jackson and wanted to see badly how his comeback live performance would have been, well here it is.
 Questions such as: was the live performance going to live up to the hype?
-The answer is of course it would have.
-But are you really in the mood to spend 7 or 8 euros on this, just because he died and you cant wait to see it on YouTube or from the video club.
+The answer is of course it would have, but are you really in the mood to spend 7 or 8 euros on this, just because he died and you cant wait to see it on YouTube or from the video club?
 Paying money to see this, is just going too far.

 The documentary follows the rehearsals, and the set up to Michael Jackson's comeback performance in London.
 The dancers, the choreography are all presented.
 How each number was going to be and in which manner.
 Michael's way of instructing the dancers and how deeply he wanted to make the live performance a true and magical spectacle.
 In so many words it shows almost everything about the live production.